Is Minoxidil considered a DHT blocker? Just how does Minoxidil aid in hair loss efforts? Learn more about how it works here!

 But, in order to take your hair treatment to the next level, some men opt to combine addressing the DHT root cause along with encouraging fast and healthy growth of the follicles which are still producing hairs.

 This is where combination treatments with Minoxidil plus a DHT blocker fit in.

 Studies have also shown that by using Minoxidil along with a DHT blocker, Finasteride, patients can achieve better hair treatment results than using either of the two medications alone.

 Prescription DHT blockers that are commonly used in male pattern hair loss treatment include Finasteride and Dutasteride.

-Here at Strut, we put together hair loss treatment regimens that rely on multiple effective ingredients that address hair loss and growth from different angles, to help try and deliver the best results possible.
+Here at Strut Health, we put together hair loss treatment regimens that rely on multiple effective ingredients that address hair loss and growth from different angles, to help try and deliver the best results possible.